 How Could Wall Street Involvement Affect Bitcoin Regulation?

-Blockchain technology is quite secure, and it’s one of the most promising new developments in cryptocurrency.
+Blockchain technology is entirely secure, and it’s one of the most promising new developments in cryptocurrency.

 But that security doesn’t mean that cryptocurrencies won’t be facing regulations.
 Regulators could very well bring securities laws that are already on the books to cryptocurrency.
-Bitcoin may end up escaping (they’re better at following the rules), but Ether and Ripple––the second and third most traded cryptocurrencies––look like they are prime targets for regulation.
+Bitcoin may end up escaping regulations, but Ether and Ripple (the second and third most traded cryptocurrencies) look like prime targets for regulation.

 How Will This Affect Initial Coin Offerings (ICOs)?

-An ICO is a method used by cryptocurrency startups to bypass regulated and rigorous capital raising processes that are required by banks and venture capitalists.
-Typically, in an initial coin offering a percentage of the new cryptocurrency is sold to early investors in exchange for Bitcoin or other legal tender.
+An ICO is a method used by cryptocurrency startups to bypass the regulated and rigorous capital-raising processes that banks and venture capitalists require.
+Typically, in an initial coin offering, a percentage of the new cryptocurrency is sold to early investors in exchange for Bitcoin or legal tender.

 Currently, the interest in Wall Street in Bitcoin is probably not going to affect ICOs very much.
-It looks like there will be more of an effect on initial coin offerings when regulators come in to deal with the growing Bitcoin stock market and other cryptocurrency efforts.
+It looks like there will be more of an effect on initial coin offerings when regulators come in to address the growing Bitcoin stock market and other cryptocurrency efforts.

 And as crypto gets bigger, regulation is more likely to happen.
 With cryptocurrency getting more attention all the time, it’s starting to move from a rogue market into a more mature one.
 That’s going to bring changes, so it’s important to stay up to date and be prepared.